-- Level 1/2 – students who have achieved a grade D or below in both Maths and English at GCSE.
-The morning sessions are composed of core level 2 provision including GCSE English, Maths and other GCSE’s with an aim of improving literacy levels e.g. GCSE Humanities.
+- Level 1/2 – students who have achieved a grade 4 or below in both Mathematics and English at GCSE.
+The morning sessions are composed of core level 2 provision including GCSE English, Mathematics and other GCSEs with an aim of improving literacy levels e.g. GCSE Humanities.
 Level 2 students will access the afternoon provision in a similar way to level 3 students, but with some level 2 subjects for students who are following a pure level 2 route.

-- Level 2.5 – these are typically students who have achieved a grade D in Maths or English at GCSE.
+- Level 2.5 – these are typically students who have achieved a grade 4 in Mathematics or English at GCSE.
 Typically these are students who wish to go onto level 3 study and university.
-These students will normally take 3 level 3 subjects (based on their strengths and talent) and a re-take in GCSE English or Maths.
+These students will normally take 3 level 3 subjects (based on their strengths and talent) and a re-take in GCSE English or Mathematics.

-- Level 3 – these are students who have achieved a grade C or above in both GCSE English and Maths.
-Students will typically study 4 level 3 courses in year 12 and then take 3 onto year 13
+- Level 3 – these are students who have achieved a grade 5 or above in both GCSE English and Mathematics.
+Students will typically study 4 level 3 courses in year 12 and then take 3 onto year 13.

 The curriculum is blocked into five blocks, three of which take place as morning sessions, and two as afternoon sessions, which are available to students across the consortium.